 You may want to avoid pre-workout formulas that contain large quantities of these sweeteners.
 Otherwise, try a small amount first to see how you tolerate it.

 The major energy-boosting element of most pre-workout supplements is caffeine.

-Most pre-workout formulas contain about as much caffeine as you’d get in 1–2 cups (240–475 ml) of coffee, but if you’re also getting this compound from other sources throughout the day, it might be easy to accidentally consume too much.
+Single servings of most pre-workout formulas contain about as much caffeine as you’d get in 1–2 cups (240–475 mL) of coffee, but if you’re also getting this compound from other sources throughout the day, you may accidentally consume too much.

-In some countries, including the United States, dietary supplements are not closely regulated.
-Therefore, product labels can be inaccurate or misleading.
+In the United States, dietary supplements like pre-workouts are regulated by the Food and Drug Administration (FDA) as foods, not as drugs.
+Due to regulatory gaps, product labels may be inaccurate or misleading.

 If supplement safety and quality are compromised, you may inadvertently consume banned substances or dangerous amounts of certain compounds (

-To ensure safety, only buy supplements that have been tested by a third party, such as NSF International or USP.
+To ensure safety, only buy supplements that have been tested by a third party, such as NSF International or U.S. Pharmacopeia (USP).

-Summary Certain ingredients in pre-workout supplements may lead to negative side effects.
-Always check the ingredient label before purchasing and opt for products tested by a third party.
+Certain ingredients in pre-workout supplements may lead to adverse effects.
+Always check the label before purchasing to ensure that your product has been tested by a third party.

 Pre-workout formulas aren’t for everyone.